Pengchengzhi/Yolov3_Own-dataset/README.md

 ## How to train
 ### Pre requirements

-* Install openCV, CUDA

-* Optional but highly recommended, will be a lot faster.
+* Install openCV, CUDA (optional but highly recommended, will be a lot faster).

 ### Download model and try a test
 **0. Download source code**